AndreaPontrandolfo/sheriff/apps/docs-website/docs/configuration.md

 - The `eslint-config-sheriff` package exports a `sheriff` function.<br />
   You can configure Sheriff as desired using a simple javascript object as the first input parameter of the `sheriff` function.<br />
   Every config option can be set on/off (you just pass them a boolean value).
 As they are all opt-in, they are all disabled by default.
+If you bootstrapped the config with `create-sheriff-config` some of these values will be inferred automatically from your project.

   ```js
   // eslint.config.js